w3point0/framework20.9.0/README.md

 - Mongo July 2025.
 MongoDB 7.0
 - Debian GNU/Linux 10 (buster) as of 5/23/2024
 - Pure HTML and Components
-- No React, Angular or other heavy frame work.
+- No React, Angular or other heavy framework.
 Pure HTML and custom components (next wave)
 - No Transpilers, compilers -- just plan old ECMAScript 2023
 - No setup, if you use Codespaces, just npm install